Next class: Jul 24th - Sep 1st

-In general, most CNAs are employed in long-term patient care facilities; CNAs also provide home health care, and work in hospitals and other medical facilities.
+CNAs are employed in long-term care facilities, hospital acute care teams, home health care, and other medical facilites.

-The CNA Program is a 6 week long program designed to prepare individuals to provide services to long-term care patients.
-The program is approved through the Department of Public Health.
+The CNA Course is a 6 week long nursing assistant training program designed to prepare individuals to provide services to long-term care patients.
+The course is approved through the Department of Public Health.

-The CNA program will run Monday to Friday for six weeks (200 hours total), with theory classes for the first two weeks at the BAMA San Francisco campus from 8:30 am to 3 pm, followed by clinical training for the next four weeks from 7 am to 3:30 pm at a nursing home in San Francisco.
-The optional job readiness module (8 hours) incorporates an array of work-directed services to help participants transition to sustained economic independence.
+The CNA Course is presently held at the San Francisco campus only and runs Monday to Friday for 6 weeks (200 hours total), with theory classes for the first 2 weeks, followed by a 4 week clinical externship.
+An optional 8 hour job readiness module incorporates an array of work-directed services to help participants transition to sustained economic independence.
 Graduates learn effective job search strategies, interviewing and resume preparation skills.

 Students must attend a mandatory orientation hour at the BAMA San Francisco campus for CNA Course admission.

 - Friday, June 23rd, 4 pm to 5 pm

 - Friday, June 30th, 4 pm to 5 pm

 - Friday, July 7th, 3 pm to 4 pm

 - Friday, July 14th, 4 pm to 5 pm